woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 +   branch: main
 ```

-Execute a step for all non-pull request events:
+Execute a step for multiple events:

 ```yaml
 when:
   - event: [push, tag, deployment]
 ```

-Execute a step for all build events:
+Execute a step for all pipeline events:

 ```yaml
 when: